AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-acceleration-manager/using-cam/cam-readiness-phase.md

    ![image](/help/move-to-cloud-service/cloud-acceleration-manager/assets/trendline-view1.png)

    >[!IMPORTANT]
-   >The report displayed is always the report that has the latest Report Date.
+   >The report displayed in the **Trendline Report screen** is always the one with the recent report date.

 1. Click on **View Trendline**, as shown in the figure below.